Understanding Bolts and Screws

 A screw has external threads just like a bolt.
 But a screw is inserted into a threaded or unthreaded hole, and is tightened or loosened by turning its head.
 It may or may not be used with a nut.
 Wood screws and sheet metal screws make their own threads in the hole, so they are not used with a nut.
 Machine screws and cap screws, for instance, thread into threaded holes or are used with a nut.
 In either case, though, you tighten or loosen the screw by turning its head.

 Naturally there are exceptions to every rule as the Millwrights and Mechanics Guide 4th Edition observes: "These definitions obviously do not always apply, since bolts can be screwed into threaded holes and screws can be used with a nut."
 And several other examples come to mind: A toggle bolt consists of toggle wings, which is a special spring-loaded collapsible nut, and a screw—you always tighten the screw, but the assembly is called a toggle bolt.
-Stove bolts are essentially machine screws.
+Stove bolts are machine screws supplied with machine screw hex nuts.
 Lag screws are sometimes called lag bolts.
 And fully-threaded cap screws are also called tap bolts.

 Most of the fasteners at Fastener Mart follow the bolt/screw rule.
 But even if they don't, we've worked hard to make it easy for you to find what you're looking for.